 Spiders, Pacific Northwest

-Although, they are typically observed on the western side of continent, they have been spotted as far east as Nova Scotia, and as far south as Florida.
+Although they are typically observed on the western side of the continent, they have been spotted as far east as Nova Scotia, and as far south as Florida.

 Females average 16 – 21 mm in length, while males, being typically much smaller, measure about 13 mm in size.